 Switch and replace

-Not only will your Zamioculcas zamiifolia simply put up with these normally stressful conditions, but it’ll also thrive if you rotate it to places that will trigger optimal growth!
+Not only will your Zamioculcas zamiifolia simply put up with these normally stressful conditions, but it’ll also thrive!
+All that’s needed is to regularly switch it to places that will trigger optimal growth.

 Best is to create a cycle that goes as follows:

-- four months in a warm, moist greenhouse or winter garden with lots of water and intense light.
+- four months in a warm, moist greenhouse, sun-facing indoor windowsill or winter garden with lots of water and intense light.

-The time in the office will serve as a “dormant period” whereas the ZZ plant will stock up on nutrients and water during the stint in the greenhouse.
+Time in the office serves as a “dormant period“.
+Your ZZ plant will stock up on nutrients and water during the stint in the greenhouse.

-Xylene is a volatile organic compound that is associated with headaches and irritation of sensory organs like skin, eyes and nose.
+Xylene is a volatile organic compound that is associated with headaches.
+It’s also connected to irritation of sensory organs like skin, eyes and nose.